Alex Verdugo Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 11th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 11th in MLB.

-- Yankees pitchers combine to rank 15th in baseball in home runs surrendered (77 total, 1.1 per game).
+- The Yankees rank 17th in baseball in home runs surrendered (79 total, 1.1 per game).

-- German gets the start for the Yankees, his 13th of the season.
-He is 4-3 with a 3.49 ERA and 64 strikeouts in 67 2/3 innings pitched.
+- Schmidt (2-6) takes the mound for the Yankees in his 15th start of the season.
+He's put together a 4.70 ERA in 67 2/3 innings pitched, with 70 strikeouts.

-- The righty last pitched on Saturday against the Boston Red Sox, when he went six innings, allowing one earned run while giving up six hits.
+- The righty last pitched on Sunday against the Boston Red Sox, when he threw 5 1/3 innings, allowing one earned run while giving up four hits.

-- In 12 games this season, the 30-year-old has put up an ERA of 3.49, with 8.6 strikeouts per nine innings.
-Opponents are batting .186 against him.
+- The 27-year-old has put up an ERA of 4.70, with 9.4 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .282 against him.

 © 2023 Data Skrive.
 All rights reserved.